ibrahimmkhalid/ultralytics/examples/README.md

 1. **Create a pull request (PR)** with the title prefix `[Example]`, adding your new example folder to the `examples/` directory within the repository.
 2. **Ensure your project adheres to the following standards:**
-   - Makes use of the `ultralytics` package.
+   - Makes use of the `sfdt_ibrahim` package.
    - Includes a `README.md` with clear instructions for setting up and running the example.
    - Avoids adding large files or dependencies unless they are absolutely necessary for the example.
    - Contributors should be willing to provide support for their examples and address related issues.

-For more detailed information and guidance on contributing, please visit our [contribution documentation](https://docs.ultralytics.com/help/contributing/).
+For more detailed information and guidance on contributing, please visit our [contribution documentation](https://docs.sfdt_ibrahim.com/help/contributing/).

 If you encounter any questions or concerns regarding these guidelines, feel free to open a PR or an issue in the repository, and we will assist you in the contribution process.